matheus-cosentino/NovaVir/README.md

     ```

 2.  **Install Conda and Mamba:**
     The pipeline uses Conda to manage its dependencies.
-We recommend using [Mamba](https://github.com/mamba-org/mamba) for faster environment creation.
+We recommend using [conda](https://forge.ird.fr/transvihmi/nfernandez/install_conda_with_miniforge) for proper conda installation within miniforge.

-    ```bash
-    conda install -c conda-forge mamba
-    ```

-3.  **Create the main Conda environment:**

     The `DiscoVir.sh` script will automatically create the necessary Conda environments for the pipeline.
-However, you can create the main environment manually:

-    ```bash
-    mamba env create -f workflow/envs/DiscoVir.yaml
-    ```
+However, internet acess is necessary:

 ## Configuration